ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

  - Each James server registers an exclusive queue to an "eventBus topology change" exchange.
  - Upon modification of the actual topology an "add" or "remove" event is emitted.
- - Each running James react to these events by instantiating the corresponding listener and starting consuming the associated queue, or stops consuming the associated queue.
+ - Each running James reacts to these events by instantiating the corresponding listener and starting consuming the associated queue, or stops consuming the associated queue.

 If a listener is added but is not in the classpath, an ERROR log is emitted.
 This can happen during a rolling upgrade, which defines a new guice binding for a new mailbox listener.
-Events will still be emitted (and consumed by other James) servers however a local James upgrade will be required to effectively be able to start processing these events.
+Events will still be emitted (and consumed by other James servers) however a local James upgrade will be required to effectively be able to start processing these events.
+The binding will not need to be redefined.

 Propagating changes will thus no longer need server reboot.